 Because these cells are empty, they can be pressed more easily, but they also no longer have the resilience to take on their original shape again.
 However, knowing this now can help you come up with a solution, you’ll discover more about it later in this article.

 Although it may appear that there is nothing that can be done about this problem at first glance, there are a few ways to avoid nail gun marks.
 In this section, I discuss the most commonly used solutions, whose effectiveness grows with each tip and culminates with a golden tip.
 So, how do you prevent nail gun marks?

 Lower rate of pressure

 To begin, operate the compressor at a lower rate of pressure.
 However, don’t lower the pressure to much or your nail gun doesn’t work properly or start shooting blanks.
 The stroke would be smaller as a result, and the recoil would be reduced.
-This would result in fewer deep damage marks and could resolve the issue.
+This would result in fewer deep damage nail gun dents and could resolve the issue.
 However, there is a disadvantage to this.

 By reducing the pressure, there is the possibility that the nail gun cannot generate enough force so that longer nails are not driven all the way into the wood.
 This can also cause problems with harder woods.
 So if you work with small nails and softwood, you can do a test by lowering the pressure and see what the result is.
 However, do not do this on the wood of your project, but use a test board for this.

 To have constant air pressure, it is essential that you have no air leaks in the couplings or hose.
 If you hear air hissing, thanks to all the information from my article, Why Is My Nail Gun Leaking Air, you can find the problem and fix it easily.

 Things you need to know about pressure for nail guns

 Important data you need to know that play a role in powering air pressure tools are air consumption and air pressure.